 Singing since the 4th grade and playing in bands since the folk music revolution in the early 1960's, Bill has performed at the Cedar Point Amusement Park, with the Marine Band at the U.S. Capital, at the White House, the New York World's Fair, with the Harlem Globetrotters, and at military bases and other venues throughout Europe.
 He was a backup singer for Brenda Lee and the Lennon Sisters at the Ohio State Fair.
 He received a college vocal scholarship, ultimately becoming a top-40 disk jockey and television producer before moving into emergency management.
 Bill was a music director at the St. James Parish in Glendale, Arizona for over 25 years.
 He has performed extensively as a solo artist and with bands in the Phoenix area, including with his own band, Class Reunion, at the first ever AZ Cardinals Tailgate Party.

-Maryann, Sue, Linda, and Sharon are active members of the Westbrook Village Musicians Club and often appear at events with the band.
-They provided intermission entertainment for the 2017 Westbrook Village Follies, the Annual Clasic Car Show, and will be appearing with the band at the 2017 End of the Season Pool Party.
+Sue, Linda, Sharon, Debbie, and Joanne are active members of the Westbrook Village Musicians Club and often appear at events with the band.

 -Sue Friess began playing piano at age 9, sang in the school choir, likes to sing karaoke and especially enjoys singing in the WBV Musicians Club.

 -Linda Hofman is an Arizona native with a love of music that began at a very early age and that continues today.
 She has played the piano and the clarinet and sung in her church choir.
 Linda enjoys singing with the WBV Musicians.